bagcheap/AzureWebDev/README.md

    - **6.10.2.** Consider performing a **security audit** or using third-party tools to scan for vulnerabilities in your web application.

 ---

-This completes **Step 6: Setting Up Security**.

-Let me know if you'd like to explore more specific details on any of these security aspects or need help implementing a particular step.

-Here's a more detailed and example-driven version of **Step 6: Setting Up Security**, using realistic values and configurations to clarify each concept:

----